MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

 ---
+title: Run snippets of JavaScript on any webpage
 description: Snippets are small scripts that you may author and run within the Sources tool of Microsoft Edge DevTools.
 You may access and run resources from any webpage.
 When you run a Snippet, it runs from the context of the currently open webpage.
-title: Run snippets of JavaScript on any webpage with Microsoft Edge DevTools
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 05/04/2021
-ms.topic: article
+ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: microsoft edge, web development, f12 tools, devtools
+keywords: microsoft edge, web development, f12 tools, devtools ms.date: 05/04/2021
 ---
 <!-- Copyright Kayce Basques